 - Mitochondrial mutation analysis is used to identify mitochondrial myopathy.

-- Skin biopsy for culture of fibroblasts is used for chromosome analysis.
+- Skin biopsy for the culture of fibroblasts is used for chromosome analysis.

 - Muscle biopsy distinguishes myopathic from neuropathic conditions